 - Identify, rank and overcommunicate your values.

 - Build ownership.

 - Focus on bar-setting behaviours.

 - Improve creative processes.

-Culture is the identity of a business created by a set of beliefs and values that shape the behaviour of everyone connected to the business.
+Culture is the identity of a business created by a set of beliefs and values that shape the behaviour of everyone connected.
 The secret to building a successful culture involves three skills: Building Safety, Sharing Vulnerability and Establishing Purpose.

-Flooding the environment with signals of safety creates a sense of belonging and connection.
-Flooding the environment with signals of vulnerability creates a sense of trust and cooperation.
-Flooding the environment with signals of purpose create direction and movement.
+Firstly, flooding the environment with signals of safety creates a sense of belonging and connection.
+Secondly, flooding the environment with signals of vulnerability creates a sense of trust and cooperation.
+Lastly, flooding the environment with signals of purpose creates direction and movement.